majedsiefalnasr/Ultimate-Core-UI/README.md

 Notes:

 - The examples above reference the `src` entry in this repository for local development.
-When consuming the published package, import from the package name (for example, `import { UButton } from '@ultimate/core-ui'`) — the build output will preserve the same public API.
+When consuming the published package, import from the package name (for example, `import { UButton } from 'ultimate-core-ui'`) — the build output will preserve the same public API.
 - Prefer individual imports in production apps to reduce bundle size.